TheCodingAcademy/TicTacToe/README.md

 # TicTacToe
-Implementation of the tic-tac-toe game together with basic artificial intelligence
+Implementation of the tic-tac-toe game together with a basic artificial intelligence

 ![](imgs/TicTacToe.jpg)